miwayx/hyperpad/README.md

 </div>

 # HyperPad
-A fast, simple and Open Source text editor using Qt5
+A fast, simple and open-source text editor using Qt5

 ## Getting Started
 ### Prerequisites